 From an Informatica Developer’s perspective, some of the new features in Informatica 9.x are as follows:

-- Lookup can be configured as an active transformation—it can return multiple rows on successful match.
+- Lookup can be configured as an active transformation.
+It can return multiple rows on a successful match.

 - You can write SQL override on uncached lookups also.
 Previously, you could do it only on cached lookups.

 - You can control the size of the session log.
 In a real-time environment, you can control the session log file size or time.

 - The database deadlock resilience feature will ensure that the session does not immediately fail if it encounters any database deadlock.
 It will now retry the operation again.
 You can configure the number of retry attempts.

 78. What is Informatica ETL tool?

 Informatica ETL tool is the market leader in data integration and data quality services.
 Informatica is a successful ETL and EAI tool with significant industry coverage.
 ETL refers to extracting, transforming, and loading.
 Data integration tools are different from other software platforms and languages.

 They have no inbuilt feature to build a user interface where the end-user can see the transformed data.
 Informatica ETL tool “power center” can manage, integrate, and migrate enterprise data.